 “I volunteered because I understood the importance of the lawsuit,” she said.

 Wendi worked with ASAP attorneys to tell her story to the court and explain how these new restrictions left her without a path to safety and stability.
 The whole time, she said, she was worried about her family: “I’m a single mother.
 All I was thinking about was how to get resources to support my children.
 Where could I get money from if I couldn’t work?”

 In September 2020, the judge in the CASA v.
 Mayorkas lawsuit decided that the Trump administration’s policies could move forward for everyone except members of ASAP or CASA de Maryland, one of ASAP’s partner organizations on the lawsuit.
 That decision meant Wendi could get her work permit!

 “When I found out, I felt so happy,” said Wendi.
 “Not just for myself, but for all other parents and immigrants in the same situation.
 I understand how difficult it is not to be able to work and provide for your family.”

 Once the word got out that asylum seekers could get their work permits if they joined ASAP, thousands of asylum seekers reached out saying they wanted to join.
 ASAP’s members decided that ASAP should admit as many asylum seekers as possible, even if it meant fewer resources for the original 5,000 members.

 Today, Wendi has a work permit, a Social Security number, and a job that allows her to support her growing children.
-ASAP’s community has grown, since the lawsuit, to almost 350,000 asylum seekers, living in all 50 states, from nearly every country in the world.
+ASAP’s community has grown, since the lawsuit, to more than 500,000 asylum seekers, living in all 50 states, from nearly every country in the world.
 And thanks to the work Wendi and thousands of ASAP members did to make the CASA v.
 Mayorkas lawsuit successful, over 150,000 asylum seekers have been able to work legally and support their families.

 “I feel so happy,” Wendi says.
 “Because I know that this effort was greater than just me.”